OracularIS/autest/docs/Creating_Tests.md

 ## Creating RF Based Tests

 RF-based tests in the Smart AuTest suite are designed to simulate user interactions with RF forms, ensuring the workflows function correctly.
 Here's a step-by-step guide to creating RF-based tests:
+For RF based tests, you can use the `MTF trace` option.
+That easily provides the commands that were executed by the MTF framework to perform a use case

 ### Define Application Flow Steps